SoftwareAG/c8y-docs/content/thin-edge/thin-edge-howto-bundle/retrieving-a-jwt-token.md

 ---
 weight: 100
-title: How to retrieve a JWT Token to authenticate on Cumulocity IoT
+title: Retrieve a JWT token to authenticate on Cumulocity IoT
 layout: redirect
 ---